-For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments – from the deepest oceans on Earth to the surface of Mars.
+For more than a century, Castrol — bp’s global lubricants brand — has pioneered innovative technologies that can be used in extreme environments.

-Castrol also makes other carbon-neutral engine oils (Professional), along with carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).1
+Castrol also makes other carbon-neutral engine oils (EDGE Professional), carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).

 In the wind sector, Castrol has a joint venture called ONYX InSight, a digital monitoring platform that helps wind farm operators track the condition of turbines, optimize maintenance and reduce operating costs.
 ONYX InSight has deployed this technology to thousands of turbines across the US wind market.